dylanhjiang/Valve-Games-Player-Numbers/README.md

 runner-up(Counter Strike: Global Offensive) in the years from 2012 to 2019.
 Counter Strike: Global Offensive overtakes average player count of Dota 2 in the next two years in 2020 and 2021 with numbers nearly doubling.
 Team Fortress 2 numbers remain stagnant throughout most of this time period but also experiences a sizable increase in 2020 and 2021.
 Team Fortress 2 player count increased in these years by 41.9% and 34.2% respectively.
-The overall increase to average player counts during 2020 and 2021 could possibly be a correlative effect driven by the general population's increased time spent indoors during the height of the Covid-19 pandemic.
+The overall increase to average player counts during 2020 and 2021 could possibly be explained by a correlative effect that was driven by the general population's increased time spent indoors during the height of the Covid-19 pandemic.

   The trends in average player count by the months in the year is aggregated and averaged using all the months in the period from July 2012 to September 2021
 (Example: July 2014, July 2015, July 2016 etc. are combined and averaged).
 The highest and lowest points in player numbers seem to concentrate in specific parts